California's 30th congressional district

 California's 30th congressional district is a congressional district in the U.S. state of California.
 The district was represented by Democrat Adam Schiff until December 2024 when he was elected to the U.S. Senate.
 Democrat Laura Friedman was elected to succeed him, and took office in January 2025.

-The 30th district takes in all of Burbank and Glendale, the Linda Vista neighborhood of Pasadena, and the Los Angeles communities of Tujunga, Hollywood, West Hollywood, Edendale, Park La Brea, Hancock Park, and westside Echo Park.
+The 30th district takes in all of Burbank and Glendale, the Linda Vista neighborhood of Pasadena, and the Los Angeles communities of Tujunga, Hollywood, West Hollywood, Edendale, Park La Brea, Hancock Park, Los Feliz, and westside Echo Park.